-This week, from September 26 through October 2 of 2021 is National Banned Books Week.
+This week, from September 18 through September 24of 2022 is National Banned Books Week.
 Book banning and censorship is a crucial issue that should unite readers and writers.
 Throughout the world and humanity’s history, governments, churches, and other institutions have banned or attempted to ban and censor books.

 Most of us are familiar with the images from Nazi Germany in which thousands of books were burned by the Fascists.
 All banning, however, is not so explicit.
 Sometimes in the United States of America, books are challenged, especially in the context of not being allowed to be taught in the classroom.